Durham's Top Tables to Book Now

 thecellardoordurham.co.uk

-Tucked away down a set of narrow steps on Saddler Street you’ll find fine dining with impeccable views.
-Passionate about the environment, The Cellar Door is big on provenance, producing the best quality dishes with sustainable ingredients from the local area.
+Head along Durham’s Saddler Street and you’ll find a mysterious door about half-way up, behind which hides a charming fine-dining restaurant which opens up to outdoor tables overlooking the river.
+The Cellar Door is big on provenance, producing the best quality dishes using sustainable ingredients from the local area.

 The Curious Mr Fox